hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ### Disabling and Enablig Torcs

-The application can disable or enable Torcs at any time by doing:
+The application can deactivate or reactivate Torcs at any time by doing:

 ```java
   this.torcs.deactivate();
   this.torcs.activate();
 ```

+When deactivated, the observers won't receive any events.

 ### Configuring The Default Observer

 The application can access the default observer with `this.torcs.getDefaultRanking()`.
-It can them deactivate it or activate it using:
+It can then deactivate it or activate it using:

 ```java
   this.torcs.getDefaultRanking().deactivate();